-Management continue to assess the mining and processing operations against the Nickel price and given the sustained low nickel price environment and no real sign of any meaningful price increase a full review of the mining schedule and economic viability of mining is underway and early indications are that at current pricing levels it would not be economically viable to continue mining beyond September 2016.
-Management are currently assessing the economic model and options to go into care & maintenance from late in the third quarter 2016 due to uncertainty of current pricing.
+Management continues to assess the mining and processing operations against nickel prices.
+Given the sustained low nickel price environment and forecasted nickel prices, a full review of the mining schedule and economic viability of mining was conducted.
+It was determined at current pricing levels it would not be economically viable to continue mining beyond September 2016.
+It is the Company's intent to place the Ban Phuc mine on care and maintenance at the end of the third quarter 2016 due to uncertainty around current nickel prices.
 The exploration potential at Ban Phuc remains a key strategic opportunity in the overall growth plan for AMR's Ban Phuc projects and remains the key focus for AMR's growth plan which includes a significant disseminated resource that is not economic at current nickel prices.

-Notes to the Condensed Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited)
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited)

-2. Restatement of previously issued financial statements:
+2. Restatement of previously issued financial statements